 Celebrate state parks on National Public Lands Day

 The Florida Department of Environmental Protection's Florida Park Service and the Friends of Florida State Parks will celebrate the 20th anniversary of National Public Lands Day on Saturday, Sept.
-28. As proclaimed by Governor Rick Scott, residents are invited to volunteer and participate in a variety of activities planned at more than 70 of
+28. As proclaimed by Governor Rick Scott, residents are invited to volunteer and participate in a variety of activities planned at more than 70 of Florida's award-winning state parks.

 In coordination with the National Environmental Education Foundation, National Public Lands Day invites volunteers to join ranks and improve the publicly owned lands where our state parks provide recreation, outdoor education and relaxation.
 For the past 20 years, this day has provided an opportunity for citizens of all ages to help preserve the lands of this nation.